washingtonyachtclub/documents/WYC_Policies.md

 ##### Double-Handed Skipper
 The test may be performed in any Double-Handed Dinghy, and this Rating qualifies the holder to sail any boats in the Double-Handed or Daysailer Fleets.
 This also qualifies the holder to earn Performance Boat Specialty Rig Ratings.

-##### Sailboard Skipper
-The test may be performed using any Sailboard and qualifies the holder to sail all club Sailboards.

 ##### Catamaran Skipper
 The test may be performed in a Hobie 16, Dart, or Big Cat and qualifies the holder to sail those vessels.